Start with the use case

 Describe it in chat

-Open Pipes and write a single prompt that covers your use case.
+Open the dashboard and write a single prompt that covers your use case.
 Include the task, traffic estimate, latency target, and budget if you have them:The agent builds the pipeline, picks a model, and asks any clarifying questions it needs.

 example prompt